hu-macsy/simexpal/docs/command_line_reference.rst

 builds
 ------

-Responsible to download Git repositories and install executables.
+Used to download Git repositories and install executables.
 It supports the following actions:

 :make: downloads a Git repository and executes all build commands.
 :purge: deletes all related build files.
 To confirm this action it needs the ``-f`` argument.